 Seems obvious to most but I can bet some of the beginners will ignore this very basic point nevertheless.
 A shave will be a disaster when the blade you choose comes out to be poor in quality.
 No matter what kind you pick it’s a must-check pointer for anyone.

 Remember the steel you are looking to buy with the razor blade will have contact with your precious face.
 Also, know the fact that great quality steel would sharpen quite easier than the ones that lack in quality.
-Edges that are present in poor quality blades get dull and rust in no time.
+Edges that are present in poor-quality blades get dull and rust in no time.
 Make sure you stay away from these.

 2. The Shape Of Blade Will Matter

-Most fixed blade razor would come in two essential shapes.
+Most fixed blade razors would come in two essential shapes.
 One would have a square shape and the other one is probably rounded.
 Both types have some genuine variations between themselves.
 It actually links to the matter of safety.

-With a square tip blade, the chances to cut yourself is slightly more than the rounded ones.
+With a square tip blade, the chances to cut yourself are slightly more than the rounded ones.
 So if you totally have no idea about saving with straight razors go for the rounded ones to be extra safe.

 3. Construction Quality of the Handle

 There are basically three options you have when considering handle built-in quality.
 The first one is the wood or resin finish.
 This type is extremely beautiful and the most traditional type probably.
 Next, are the Celluloid models.